segnitsega/Responsive-Design/README.md

 # Responsive-Design
-Responsive design with HTMLand CSS
+Responsive design with HTML and CSS

+This is a page to show case responsive design principles with HTML and CSS.
+With mobile first approach model.